Universal Presence Connector

-This API endpoint allows you to send badge events to a specific connector identified by its unique UUID.
+This API endpoint allows you to send presence and badge events to a specific connector identified by its unique UUID.
 Each event contains user-related data including email, timestamp, and a lock identifier.

 Universal Connector — Presence Events